Human trafficking is the trade of humans, usually for the purpose of forced labour, sexual slavery, or commercial sexual exploitation.

 Trafficking does not always mean moving people between different countries – it can mean being moved around within the same country.
 Trafficking is illegal under the Modern Slavery Act 2015.

-This Act makes it clear that victims of human trafficking should be protected and supported.
+This legislation makes it clear that victims of human trafficking should be protected and supported.

 If you answer yes to any of the following, you may have been trafficked.

 - Have you been brought to the UK against your will?

 - Have you been brought to the UK but the promises made to you have been broken?

 - Are you being forced to give the money you earn to someone else?

 - Is someone forcing you to see more clients than you originally expected?

 - Is someone forcing you to have unprotected sex or have sex in a way that you do not want to?

 If you or anyone you know may have been a victim of trafficking you can contact the SAFE Project team, the Salvation Army or Hope for Justice for help and support.